hamza-zaman001/dashboard1/README.md

 Feel free to explore and interact with these pages to get a better understanding of the Shoppy website's capabilities and features.

-Thank you for checking out our project!
+Thank you for checking out My project!
 If you have any questions or feedback, please don't hesitate to reach out.
 We hope you enjoy exploring the Shoppy dashboard.